 The current approval for the site dates from October 5, 1995.
 At this time the approval related to not only the subject land but to other adjoining lands which (at the time) were held in the same ownership and used as part of a larger business entity.
-Since that time the approval has been amended a number of times, including amendments in 2001, 2003, 2006, 2008 and 2011.
+Since that time the approval has been amended a number of times, including amendments in 2001, 2003, 2006, 2008, 2011, 2014 and a current, undetermined, application before The Department.

-4 PROPOSED DEVELOPMENT
+4. PROPOSED DEVELOPMENT